Skip to main content

 00:26:54:02 – 00:27:24:12

-And, and and it’s about how you learn over time.
-And so this message will and will need to be communicated often and as well.
-So our second trip here again for grounding and as a reminder, organizations with learning cultures, they don’t have a learning approach for the sake of checking a box and again, for grounding.
-We all know this, but the business strategy is what we do every day.
+Our second truth here again for grounding and as a reminder, organizations with learning cultures, they don’t have a learning approach for the sake of checking a box.
+Again, for grounding, we all know this, but the business strategy is what we do every day.

 00:27:24:12 – 00:28:02:14